 Browse our range of Melbourne tours and experiences here.

 Do you have any tips to add to our Melbourne city guide?
 We would love to hear from you.
 Please leave a comment below.

 About the writer

-Chris Bright is a freelance writer based in Melbourne with a passion for travel, food, music and film.
-He’s travelled to South-East Asia, India, Japan, parts of Europe and much of North America.
-Chris is willing to try anything once, whether it’s leaping from great heights or eating things that don’t look the least bit appetising.
-When it comes to travel, he loves nothing more than meeting new people and sharing a laugh over their local drink of choice.
+Chris Bright is a freelance writer based in Melbourne with a passion for travel, food, music, and film.
+He’s travelled to South-East Asia, India, Japan, parts of Europe, and much of North America.
+While on the road, Chris loves nothing more than meeting new people and sharing a laugh over their drink of choice.